Many people think cataracts only happen to older people. Children can get cataracts too. The name for cataracts in

 Types and Causes of Cataracts in Children Vary

-- Pediatric cataracts can be congenital (present at birth) or acquired (develop after birth).
+- Cataracts in a child can be congenital (present at birth) or acquired (develop after birth).

 - Cataracts may appear in different parts of the lens and range in size from tiny dots to dense clouds.

 Early Detection and Swift Treatment

-- For children, whose eyes and brain are still learning to see, distortion can lead to lazy eye (amblyopia).
-Without proper treatment, pediatric cataracts can cause abnormal connections between the brain and the eye.
+Children's eyes and brain are still learning to see.
+This is why distortion can lead to lazy eye in children.
+Without treatment, cataracts can cause connections that are not normal between the brain and eye.
 Once made, these connections don't change.
 This is why finding and treating cataracts early is so important.
 It can prevent permanent vision loss in children.

 Treatment Takes a Long-Term Strategy

-Treatment for pediatric cataracts can vary depending on the type, whether in one or both eyes, and severity of the cataracts.
-But most children need surgery to remove the cataracts.
-Unlike adults with full-sized eyes, children require specialized surgical instrumentation and techniques.
+Treatment depends on the type, whether in one or both eyes, and severity of the cataracts.
+But most children need surgery to remove them.
+Unlike adults with full-sized eyes, children need special surgical instruments and techniques.
 When performed by an experienced surgeon, cataract removal is generally safe.
-The most common risks include glaucoma, retinal detachment, infection and the need for more surgeries.

-For most children, surgery is just the first step to rehabilitate the eyes.
+For most children, surgery is just the first step to fix the eyes.
 Ongoing treatment must help repair eye-brain connections.
 This involves having the proper refractive correction to focus clear images on the retina.

 Children who receive timely treatment and follow-up have a good prognosis.
-Successful outcomes may require years of individualized visual rehabilitation.
+Your child may need years of vision rehabilitation to have a successful outcome.